vimpunk/cratetorrent/README.md

 The project is split up in two:
 - the `cratetorrent` library, that defines most of the functionality,
 - and a `cratetorrent-cli` binary for downloading torrents via the CLI.
-Note, however, that this is extremely simple at present, currently only used for integration testing.
+Note, however, that this is extremely simple at present and serves more as a toy for demonstration purposes.

 ## How to run